 Some traders and investors sometimes fall into the same trap: hammer and nail cognitive bias.
 As a stock market trader seeks the best indicator, so does a fundamental1 investor search for the best valuation ratio.

-I often see an (or a group of) investors who really proud of his fundamental analysis, mocking the day trader who relies on a chart and indicator.
+I often see an (or a group of) investors who really proud of their fundamental analysis, mocking the day trader who relies on a chart and indicator.
 They (the investor) argue how could someone believe a mathematical calculation could predict the price movement2.
 But, ridiculously, the investor has the same mentality: They seek the best single valuation ratio to make a decision.

 Single indicator for the trader.
 Single valuation ratio for investors.3.
 This brings us to a discussion about the hammer and nails cognitive bias.

 Hammer and Nail Cognitive Bias.
 In This Issue.